utk09/open-appacademy-io/README.md

 # open-appacademy-io

 This repository is a Work-In-Progress(WIP).
-It contains Pythonic code for all the Ruby Examples of Intro To Programming from http://open.appacademy.io/
+It contains Pythonic code for all the Ruby Examples of "Intro To Programming" from http://open.appacademy.io/

 Codes from other chapters will be added as I move forward in the course.